Licensed Practical Nursing Schools in New York

 Jobs for Licensed Practical Nursing Grads in New York

-There are 46,500 people in the state and 701,690 people in the nation working in licensed practical/vocational nurse training jobs.
+46,500 people in the state and 701,690 in the nation are employed in jobs related to licensed practical/vocational nurse training.

 Wages for Licensed Practical Nursing Jobs in New York